olgatenison/goit-markup-hw-08/README.md

 ## Contribution

 This project is educational and part of the Go IT course, and it is not intended for commercial use.
-We welcome your ideas, suggestions, and bug fixes.